quadeer2003/q7-rust-launcher/README.md

 - `prefix` is matched at the start of the query, the rest becomes the search term.
 - `%s` is replaced with the URL-encoded term.
 - First matching prefix wins; keep them distinct (e.g., `g ` vs `gh `).

+## Themes
+Type `theme` to list built-in themes, then select one.
+Theme persists via config (`current_theme`).

+## Windows Notes
+* Start Menu scan happens at startup (recursive).
+Large environments can add a slight delay; consider pruning paths if needed.
+* Icon extraction is not yet implemented – currently shows placeholder (text) until implemented.
+* PowerShell search depth is limited for speed; adjust in `search.rs` if you want deeper indexing.

+## Performance Tips
+* Build with `--release` for significant speed.
+* Remove `fd` if you don't use file search (comment out calls and dependency) to shrink binary.
+* Consider stripping debug symbols (already enabled in release profile).

+## License
+MIT (adjust if you add third-party code requiring attribution).